symfony/symfony-docs/contributing/documentation/overview.rst

     $ cd symfony-docs/
     $ git checkout 2.3

-If you were instead documenting a new feature, switch to the first Symfony version which included it: ``2.5``, ``2.6``, etc.
+If you are instead documenting a new feature, switch to the first Symfony version which included it: ``2.5``, ``2.6``, etc.

 <<<<<<< HEAD